 Collaborative Divorce Process

-The law firm of Phyllis G. Bossin & Associates, A Legal Professional Association, in Cincinnati, represents clients in the collaborative law process.
+The law firm of Phyllis G. Bossin Co., L.P.A., in Cincinnati, represents clients in the collaborative law process.
 Our office represents individuals in Ohio in Hamilton and surrounding counties, and in northern Kentucky in Boone, Kenton and Campbell counties.

 Collaborative family law is an alternative to divorce litigation.
 It is generally used in the context of a dissolution of marriage but in some cases, the collaborative process can commence even after a divorce has been filed, provided that the divorce proceedings are stayed.
 Collaborative law takes an entirely different approach to settlement than does the traditional negotiation method.
 Although both parties must have trained attorneys in the collaborative model, the attorneys and the parties are not engaged in an adversarial process.